 Ultimately the tax treatment on your bitcoin profits depends on your personal circumstances.
 A failure to thoroughly examine these circumstances and apply them to tax law may result in payment of unnecessary tax or a risk of ATO audit for non-payment.
-If you are sitting on or have made profits from bitcoin, then give me a call on (08) 9427 5200 or send me an email to firstname.lastname@example.org.
+If you are sitting on or have made profits from bitcoin, then give me a call on (08) 9427 5200 or submit an enquiry.

 Note: Munro’s is based in Perth but we are capable of assisting any Australian with their tax compliance obligations no matter where they are.